The information that local authority searches return usually determines whether the conveyancing process continues to exchange of contracts.

 Official local authority search cost and turnaround

-Official searches will cost you anywhere between £50 and £250, depending on the LA.
+Official searches will cost you anywhere between £50 and £250, depending on the Local Authority.
 If you are required to carry out additional searches as suggested by your conveyancer, those will have an additional cost.

 While the government targets returning the forms in a maximum of 10 days, in reality, the timescales vary significantly, from 2 days to 10 weeks.
+In some cases, they have even taken months.
 Many local authorities have only a small team working in the Land Charges department.

 There is another way of obtaining information that is much quicker and cheaper - the personal local authority search.